-Police: Gang of thieves strike again at Oakland County daycare center
+Cops: Gang of thieves strike at Oakland daycare center

 Independence Township — The Oakland County Sheriff’s Office released video Monday of an incident linked to the Felony Lane Gang whose members hit cars at day care centers and schools.

 “They’re hammering the Metro Detroit area right now,” said Oakland County Sheriff Michael Bouchard, who described the gang as part of a national organized criminal activity that target school parking lots and day care centers because parents often leave their purses inside the vehicle while escorting their child inside the building.

 “They spot and target a victim, move in and then speed away.”